Nikoobox/ninetyplus/README.md

 ## Features
 * Visitors can select specific game and see the team formation, lineup and other game statistics.
-* Game statistics of each player is displayed on click.
+* Game statistics of each player is displayed on click using modal.
 ![Games](dist/images/games2.gif)
 <p>&nbsp;</p>